Panauti is situated at

 During the 17th century Panauti became a part of Bhaktapur as the Malla empire grew at its height.
 When the Malla's reign ended Panauti languished for a while until 1763 when King Prithi Shaw gave Panauti back it's independence as a township.

-Today Panauti is renown for being one of the oldest Newari townships in Nepal.
-Its quite small but well preserved.
+Today Panauti is renown for being one of the oldest Newari townships in Nepal with a population of just 10,000+.
+Thusly it is quite small but well preserved.
 Recent dangers to Panauti have included private business trying to turn Panauti profitable.
 So far the size of the town and it's proximity to Kathmandu has meant its survivable from big business.

 Panauti is historically associated with Lord Shiva who takes part in an interesting story from the towns past.
 The story tells of a sage who lived with his wife near the conﬂuence.
 Indra, the king of gods, was attracted to the sages wife and decided to seduce her.
 To do this Indra disguised himself as the sage and took advantage of her